A Guide to Moscow’s May Festivals 2020

 – The main territory of the park “Kuzminki”.

 In addition, the Victory Museum (Victory Square, 3) will open its doors for free on May 9.
 Guests will see a permanent exhibition, which includes personal belongings of soldiers, letters, weapons, and other items related to the history of the war.
-In the cinema of the museum, there will be free screenings of military films.
+In the cinema of the museum, there will be free screenings for military films.
 You can also attend various concerts and performances.

 Russian vacations in spring will give you a lot of impressions that you will keep in your memory for all your life!